llm-operator/docs/docs/source/multi_cluster_deployment.rst

 Deploying Worker Components
 ---------------------------

-To deploy LLM Operator to a worker GPU cluster, you first need to obtain a registration key for the cluster.
+To deploy LLMariner to a worker GPU cluster, you first need to obtain a registration key for the cluster.

 .. code-block:: console